-The CD liner notes for my Consecrated album appear below.
+The CD liner notes appear below for my album, “Consecrated.”
 I kept them brief to adhere to space constraints.
 Within online articles I share a great deal more.
 Links appear at the bottom of this page.

 The album’s title and cover were derived from the song, “Take My Life and Let It Be Consecrated.”
 Consecrate means to set apart or dedicate to a higher purpose.
 Along these lines, the image of open hands conveys a willingness to being led and used as God desires.
 This was my prayer at the onset of this project.
 I want my life and music to reflect the values and teachings of my Christian faith.
 As a pianist, the song’s lyric, “take my hands and let them move at the impulse of thy love” especially resonated with me.